crypto-morph/octofinder/Readme.md

 ## The Quest

-[Octorand Prime](https://octorand.com/) is an amazing Algorand based project.
-There are 1000 Prime Octorand in existance and they all have randomly generated names - 8 letters long.
+This tool helps with the [Octorand](https://octorand.com/) game.
+In Octorand there are 1000 Prime Octorand NFTs in existance and they all have randomly generated names - 8 letters long.
 They generate a crypto-token called an [Octo](https://tinychart.org/asset/559219992) on a fixed schedule.
+They sit on the Algorand blockchain.

-You can spend 10 Octo to rename your Octorand - but the trick is:
+You can rename your Octorand - but the rules are:
   * you can only move one letter at a time
   * they can only move one step in the alphabet (a "C" can only become a "B" or a "D")
   * Each move costs 10 of your hard earned Octo

-Thus it becomes interesting to the average Prime owner to know which words are 'easiest' for your beloved Octo to make.
+Thus it becomes interesting to the average Octorand Prime owner to know which words are 'easiest' from your starting position.

 ## What is it?